 In this article, we’ll show you the easy way to create a contest entry form in WordPress using WPForms.

-Why Run a Contest on Your WordPress Website?
+Why Run a WordPress Contest on Your Site?

 Running a contest on your WordPress website has a lot of benefits:

 - Build a stronger following by letting those who know about your brand share with others that your company is running a contest

 - Grow your email list and boost your email marketing efforts with the data collected

 - Contests are easy to promote and are a great way to drive more traffic to your website

 - Contest entries are easy to manage, especially thanks to WPForms’ easy entry management

 - This is an inexpensive way for any brand to grab people’s attention, increase conversion rates, and inject a little fun into their website